ejparnell/intro-to-mongodb/README.md

 - Rickon Stark, 11, true
 - Lyanna Stark, 16, true

-Before continuing in the talk change back to the `starTrek` collection.
+Before continuing the talk, change back to the `starTrek` collection.

 ### We do: Read